Queen's Park Oval: Early years

 During the first decades of the 20th century, the private Queen's Park Oval was a very exclusive cricket ground and club.
 C. L. R. James records that "they were for the most part white and often wealthy" and that "a black man in the Queen's Park was rare and usually anonymous."
 The Queen's Park club was "the big shot" of the local cricket on the island, and touring matches were the mainstay of cricket at the ground for the first few years.
 They also contributed to the growth of cricket on the island, for trial matches were held on weekends while a tour was in progress, and local talent was invited to play.
 In April 1899, Trinidad played a Barbados-based XI led by Arthur St. Hill, an early domestic West Indian fixture.
 By 1900, Inter-Colonial Tournament matches were taking place, with the final between Barbados and British Guiana taking place at the Queen's Park Oval.
 These became more and more frequent in the first decade of the 20th century, along with more tour games against the invitational XIs of Richard Bennett and Lord Brackley.
 The ground hosted the finals of the 1906 and 1910 Inter-Colonial Tournaments.

-In 1911 and in 1913 the Marylebone Cricket Club (MCC) toured the West Indies, with four matches played in total between the MCC and Trinidad at the Queen's Park Oval across both tours.
+In 1911 and in 1913, the Marylebone Cricket Club (MCC) toured the West Indies, with four matches played in total between the MCC and Trinidad at the Queen's Park Oval across both tours.
 Then, on 20 February 1913, the MCC played a combined West Indies cricket team, who was playing one of its earliest matches as a representative eleven, and only its fourth against an MCC side.
 Harry Ince scored 167 in the West Indian first innings, Richard Ollivierre took a five-wicket haul and Joseph Rogers took a six-for as the MCC slid to a heavy defeat.
 The match was the first between the West Indies and the MCC to have taken place at the Queen's Park Oval.
 Though cricket was largely interrupted by World War I, normal practice resumed with the ground hosting the Inter-Colonial Tournament finals in 1921, 1925 and 1929.

 Test matches

 On 1 February 1930, the Queen's Park Oval hosted its first Test match.
-The second Test of the MCC 1929–30 tour of the West Indies saw England under Les Ames defeat the West Indies under Errol Hunte thanks largely to a century by the England captain and a double-century by Patsy Hendren.
+The second Test of the MCC 1929–30 tour of the West Indies saw England, under Les Ames, defeat the West Indies under Errol Hunte, thanks largely to a century by the England captain and a double-century by Patsy Hendren.
 The ground also hosted the Second Test of the 1935 tour, which started on 24 January.
-This time the West Indies recorded its first Test match victory at the ground, defeating Bob Wyatt's England by 217 runs.
-Between the Tests, the ground had also hosted several of the first-class matches of the tour, as well as continuing to host matches of the Inter-Colonial Tournament, including the 1935 and 1937 finals.
+The match saw the West Indies record its first Test match victory at the ground, defeating Bob Wyatt's England by 217 runs.
+Between the Tests, the ground had also hosted several of the first-class matches played during the tour, as well as continuing to host matches in the Inter-Colonial Tournament, including the 1935 and 1937 finals.